 Almost as popular as the bass, the jack smelt is not a true smelt.
 It is atherinopsis califoriensis.
 There were 238 of these brought in this season.

-By far the most interesting and controversial fish of the year.
+By far the most interesting and controversial fish of 2020.
 Used by bait by fishermen.
 There is a great video on Youtube explaining the intriguing characteristics of the midshipman.
 Ugly as it is, it glows and hums.
 The male takes care of the babies.
 There were 30 of these strange fish brought in this year.

 Other fish brought in include starry flounder (7) and surf perch (4), as well as unidentified fish.